-Washington, DC – The Association of Public and Land-grant Universities (APLU) Board on Human Sciences (BoHS) today announced four outstanding individuals will be honored with its 2018 Board on Human Sciences Awards.
+Washington, DC – The Association of Public and Land-grant Universities (APLU) Board on Human Sciences (BoHS) today announced that four outstanding individuals will be honored with its 2019 Board on Human Sciences Awards.
 The annual honors are presented to national leaders working to advance human sciences in higher education.
-The awards will be presented at the APLU Annual Meeting on November 12, 2018.
+The awards will be presented at the APLU Annual Meeting on November 11, 2019 in San Diego, California.

 August 17, 2018

 Washington, DC – Orlando F. McMeans, Chair of the Association of Public and Land-grant Universities' Board on Agriculture Assembly (BAA) and Vice President for Research and Public Service at West Virginia State University, today issued the following statement regarding the U.S. Department of Agriculture's proposal to move its National Institute of Food and Agriculture (NIFA) and Economic Research Service (ERS) out of Washington, DC metro area.